adamsjoe/Sample_Selenium_Test_Solution/README.md

 # Sample WebDriver Automation Solution.

+This test demonstrates the use of WebdriverIO in normal business situations.

+This repo contains all the test code as well as setup instructions for the tools and for the code.

+## Background

 Within the QuestionPaper directory there is a PDF which contains 3 questions to answer using an automation solution.

 I have chosen in this repository to attempt this using WebDriverIO and a custom Page Object Model architecture.

 The full questions are containined within the PDF in the QuestionPaper directory, but they are:

-## Scenario 1: Write an end-to-end test to fill in and submit a form
+### Scenario 1: Write an end-to-end test to fill in and submit a form

 The form can be found here https://www.seleniumeasy.com/test/input-form-demo.html

 1. Please fill in all the fields in the form and submit it
 2. You can choose what data to enter into the form

+This question is quite easy due to the presence of "name" attributes on the elements.

-## Scenario Two
+### Scenario Two

 Write a test that does the following

 1. Navigate to https://www.seleniumeasy.com/test/table-sort-search-demo.html
 2. Search for all users in San Francisco
 3. Read the age of all the employees in the grid
-4. Verify that the average age of all the employees in that office is 46
+4. Verify that the average age of all the employees in that office is "46"
    1. If, when you come to write your test, the average age of all employees is not 46, that’s fine, just make sure that the test fails.

+This test is slightly more difficult as the table cells do not contain any easily targetable attributes.

-## Scenario Three
+### Scenario Three

 Write a test that does the following